Scratch 3.0 is now available

-The only kids programming language worth using, Scratch, just celebrated the launch of Scratch 3.0, an update that adds some interesting new functionality to the powerful open source tool.
+The only kids’ programming language worth using, Scratch, just celebrated the launch of Scratch 3.0, an update that adds some interesting new functionality to the powerful open-source tool.

-Scratch, for those without school aged children, is a block-based programming language that lets you make little games and “cartoons” with sprites and animated figures.
-The system is surprisingly complex and kids have created things like Minecraft platformers, fun arcade games, and whatever this is.
+Scratch, for those without school-aged children, is a block-based programming language that lets you make little games and “cartoons” with sprites and animated figures.
+The system is surprisingly complex, and kids have created things like Minecraft platformers, fun arcade games and whatever this is.

-The new version of scratch includes extensions that allow you to control hardware as well as new control blocks.
+The new version of scratch includes extensions that allow you to control hardware, as well as new control blocks.

 Scratch 3.0 is the next generation of Scratch – designed to expand how, what, and where you can create with Scratch.
 It includes dozens of new sprites, a totally new sound editor, and many new programming blocks.
 And with Scratch 3.0, you are able to create and play projects on your tablet, in addition to your laptop or desk computer.

-Scratch is quite literally the only programming “game” my kids will use again and again and it’s an amazing introduction for kids as young as pre-school age.
+Scratch is quite literally the only programming “game” my kids will use again and again, and it’s an amazing introduction for kids as young as pre-school age.
 Check out the update and don’t forget to share your animations with the class!